schottsfired/cjp-demo-environment/README.md

 A great way to run CloudBees Jenkins on your laptop, with support for "Docker stuff"!

-Feel free to clone/fork and extend this repo to meet your specific needs.
+Feel free to clone/fork and extend this repo to meet your specific needs, and shoot me a PR if I missed anything!

 My goal for this repo is to help people learn about CloudBees Jenkins and Docker on their journey through the README below.